 Years ago, in a far away universe, I purchased my first fuzz pedal.
 It was a Dunlop Fuzz Face.
 When I got it, I was confused by the sound.
-It seems kinda dead and lifeless.
+It seemed kinda dead and lifeless.
 Rolling back the volume knob just made it sound more dead.
 I thought maybe I just didn’t get fuzz.
 I was trying to imagine what Hendrix did to get those sounds.
-My fuzz face sounded nothing like his.
+My Fuzz Face sounded nothing like his.

 I sold it within a few weeks.
 I thought fuzz just wasn’t for me.

 Years later, I got hip to real fuzz pedals.
-My first entries being the ZVex Fuzz Factory and Prescription Electronics Experience pedal.
+My first entries being the ZVEX Fuzz Factory and Prescription Electronics Experience pedals.
 This is when I discovered I did indeed like fuzz.

 Middle of a Memory

 Even though my thoughts on fuzz changed, I still had a bad memory of the Fuzz Face.
-In fact, it took me until this year to explore.
+In fact, it took me until this year to try it again.

-Over the past year, I got my hands on an Analog Man Peppermint Fuzz.
-It was based on mid 60’s style fuzz pedals like the Mosrite Fuzzrite.
+This past year I got my hands on an Analog Man Peppermint Fuzz.
+It’s based on mid’60s-style fuzz pedals like the Mosrite Fuzzrite.

-I’m really into 60’s fuzz tones.
-The Peppermint fuzz is really great!
-It made me start think think about the Fuzz Face circuits Analog Man built.
+I’m really into ’60s fuzz tones.
+The Peppermint Fuzz really captures it!
+It made me start thinking again about the Fuzz Face circuits Analog Man built.

 I read Mike’s detailed page on the subject: http://www.analogman.com/fuzzface.htm